Why a continuing education requirement?

 Does instruction that leads to a certificate of completion count more?

-For the purposes of meeting the CPE hours, one type of learning does not count for more than any other.
-As you evaluate the advances you are making you will make the final determination of the ultimate value of a particular course, seminar, retreat, etc. Each hour spent improving your skills counts as an hour regardless of which manner is used.
+For the purposes of meeting the CE hours, one type of learning does not count for more than any other.
+As you evaluate the advances you are making, you will make the final determination of the ultimate value of a particular course, seminar, retreat, etc. Each hour spent improving your skills counts as an hour regardless of which manner is used.

 What if I am teaching a course or writing a book or article?

 Absolutely, this is continuing education!
 The preparation and research involved in teaching and writing is eligible to be included.